 Coyote Buttes South Hike – Introduction

 Social media have immense power.
 They created the Wave Arizona in Paria Canyon-Vermilion Cliffs Wilderness as the most famous rock formation on the border of Arizona and Utah.
 Thousands of people are trying to get the Wave permit every day.
 They want to take an Instagrammable photo.
 However, the Wave is the only small northern part of the fantastic Coyote Buttes area.
 Coyote Buttes South Hike is an even more delicate sandstone formation.

-More colorful and picturesque than the Wave.
+Coyote Buttes South is more colorful and picturesque than the Wave.
 Fragile windswept layers with a vivid display of colors fill the desert oasis of Coyote Buttes South, which looks like a fairytale.
 The area is also limited to 20 people per day because it’s such a unique world formation.
 But, people often don’t know that the Coyote Buttes South exists.
 So, it’s worth going to Coyote Buttes South Hike.
 It is a fantastic experience in the desert wilderness.
-In our article, you will find out how to get a permit to the Coyote Buttes South.
-We will tell you how the hike looks, how to prepare for it, and much more.
+Check out our tips on how to get the permit and how to prepare for this challenging hike.